-What’s the Best Way to Keep Your Cash Safe When You’re Traveling?
+What’s the Best Way to Keep Your Cash Safe When You’re Travelling?

 Carrying cash around is a risk.
 It’s much better to take at least two credit cards and a debit card (ideally in separate wallets) instead.
 But there are some times when you’re going to need cash when travelling.

 5 Safe Ways to Carry Your Cash When Travelling

 Sometimes, ATMs don’t work.
 It’s also true that you can’t always pay by card in stores, markets or on public transport, especially in remote “off the beaten track” places.
 You will need a cash stash but spread it around to reduce the risk of loss in case a mugger attacks you.

 YOU MIGHT ALSO LIKE: Travel Mistakes to Avoid